kalebrah007/bootstrap/README.md

 Into to Bootstrap
-Bootstrap 4 drills in bootstrap folder bs4drill html file
+Bootstrap 4 drills in bootstrap folder bs4drill html file for cards did not do friends and paragraphs did 6 items for sale instead

 Objectives
 Practice pulling in Bootstrap 4’s CDN and using its class based styling.